Archive for May, 2009

 The smooth jawi script, intricately carved with the words ‘Tengku Khazijah binti Seri Maharaja Sultan Abdul Jalil, Riau 1127 (Hijrah)’, shone brightly in the glass case.
 The words were inscribed onto a silver tray, replete with small motifs.

-It must have once been an important household item, used by a royal family.
-Present in the early days of the Riau Sultanate, it would have been used to carry delicious cooked food, and warm drinks for family members, friends and guests.
+It must have once been an important household item, used by the Riau royal family.
+Present in the early days of the Riau Sultanate, it would have been used to carry delicious cooked food, and warm drinks for family members, guests and friends.